MilSec/milsec.github.io/_posts/2015-07-27-july-milsec-meetup.md

   url: site.owner.email
 milsec: true
 ---
-MilSec will be meeting at [Mo's Irish Pub in Wauwatosa](http://www.mosirishpub.com/wauwatosa/) at 6:00 PM on June, 25th (last Thursday of the month) for food and drinks.
+MilSec will be meeting at [Rock Bottom Restaurant & Brewery](http://www.rockbottom.com/locations/milwaukee) at 6:00 PM on July, 30th (last Thursday of the month) for food and drinks.
 As always, anyone is welcome.

 Although we don't require an RSVP, it helps to provide a headcount to the restaurant the morning of the event.
 Just [send us an email](mailto:{{ site.owner.email }}) if you plan on being there.